-In a response to reports that Google’s energy use equals “half the energy as boiling a kettle of water” and produces 7 grams of carbon dioxide.” the company posted a blog refuting the claims and explaining in detail how much amount of energy its data centers consume each time the “Search” button is hit.
+In a response to reports that Google’s energy use equals “half the energy as boiling a kettle of water” and produces 7 grams of carbon dioxide.” the company posted a blog refuting the claims and explaining in detail how much amount of energy its data centres consume each time the “Search” button is hit.

-According to Google, its data centers use the same amount of energy as a body would burn in ten seconds.
+According to Google, its data centres use the same amount of energy as a body would burn in ten seconds.
 Moreover, the company has been frank enough to disclose data on its all-inclusive energy use, publishing figures on its consumption use which adds up to continuous use of energy to power 200,000 homes or about 0.01% of worldwide electricity use.

-Whenever a netizen uses Google Search, watches YouTube video or sends an email through Gmail, the Google data centers draw electricity equaling to 260 million watts or about quarter the output of a nuclear plant.
+Whenever a netizen uses Google Search, watches YouTube video or sends an email through Gmail, the Google data centres draw electricity equaling to 260 million watts or about a quarter the output of a nuclear plant.
 This may seem obnoxious, which is why it was estimated that the company has kept its energy use statistics under wraps and also to hide from its competitors how Google functioned.

 Hoelzle also said that a personal computer would typically use more amount of electricity than Google search which would be about 180 watt-hours a month, or the equivalent of running a 60-watt light bulb for three hours.
 It also means 0.3 watt-hours of electricity per average search which totals to 12.5 million watts of Google’s 260-million-watt total when assumed that billions of queries are searched on Google.

-Noah Horowitz, senior scientist at the Natural Resources Defense Council in San Francisco welcomed Google’s decision to lay open its electricity consumption facts but still warned that energy consumption by data centers was increasing because many major corporations were depending on Google servers.
+Noah Horowitz, senior scientist at the Natural Resources Defense Council in San Francisco welcomed Google’s decision to lay open its electricity consumption facts but still warned that energy consumption by data centres was increasing because many major corporations were depending on Google servers.
 Also, Google has not made it clear how much energy is drawn by personal computers, tablets and iPhones that use Google for information.